Mixing Melatonin and Alcohol: Is it Safe?

 Some birth control medications can increase your body’s natural melatonin production.
 If you are taking a melatonin supplement, this can lead to a melatonin overdose.
 Consult your doctor about other birth control options or about finding an alternative to melatonin.

-Drugs of any sort never mix well with alcohol and it pays to remember that most of today’s drugs were created as synthetic versions of natural substances.
+Drugs of any sort never mix well with alcohol—and melatonin is not an exception.
+It also pays to remember that most of today’s drugs were created as synthetic versions of natural substances.

 Dr. Ronaye Calvert-Conley is the CEO and Founder of Revive Detox, a Joint Commission Accredited and Legit Script Certified Addiction Treatment Center in Los Angeles, CA. She earned her Doctorate in Clinical Psychology from Alliant International University in Los Angeles in 2007 and has extensive experience working in the addiction and recovery field and the LGBT community.
 To learn more about Dr. Calvert-Conley click here.